nitinthewiz/sample-project/README.md

 ### About This Repo

+Note: this is the Readme for the sample project kickstarter.
+You can find the readme for the main Telescope repo [here](https://github.com/TelescopeJS/Telescope)

 This repo contains the started files for a sample [Nova](http://telescopeapp.org) project.
 Files included:

 - `.meteor`: Meteor's own directory.
 Do not edit its contents, apart from `packages` and `release`.